10 Operations and Analytics

 - Data types

-- What data is being measured?
+- What is being measured

-- How is the data to be measured?
+- How the data is to be measured

-- How is the data to be captured?
+- How the data is to be captured

-- How do you ensure consistency?
+- How you ensure consistency

 10.3.2 Line length and total scans